-You can find the specific dates in the "Annual Calendar" document, which can be viewed on the FHTenL portal, and in the Important Dates document on the internship portal.
-The start of the graduation internship is the date on which the contract with the company takes effect.
-NB: Starting in Term 4 is not permitted, because no supervision will be provided during the summer holidays.
+The specific data can be found in the Year agenda which can be found via the FHTenL portal and in the document Important Data on the internship portal.
+The start day of the graduation internship is the day when the contract with the company starts.
+Be aware: If you start in the second half of the spring semester, there will be no supervision of the school throughout the summer vacation.